input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 A new JavaScript backend has been [merged](https://gitlab.haskell.org/ghc/ghc/-/commit/cc25d52e0f65d54c052908c7d91d5946342ab88a) into GHC on November 30th, 2022!
+This means that the next release of GHC will be able to emit code that runs in web browsers without requiring any extra tools, enabling Haskell to be used for both front-end and back-end web applications.

 In this post, we, the GHC DevX team at IOG, describe the challenges we faced bringing GHCJS to GHC, how we overcame those challenges, and what's left to do.